akshitgaur2005/akshitgaur2005.github.io/content/posts/first-post/index.md

 I am Akshit Gaur, pursuing B.Tech. in Computer Science from Jawaharlal Nehru University, New Delhi (yes, it does offer Engineering courses).

 I am alright in academics and a failure in sports but where I truly shine is in front of a computer.
 I have been using linux since I was in class 8  and have successfully converted many-a-people to this religion.
 Open Source software deeply interests me, how such a wide group of people can come together to create a coherent piece of code is such a fascinating thing to witness (*Nix hurt itself in its confusion*).
+I have not yet had any contribution to any open-source project, mainly because I am not skilled enough for the programs I use and I can't seem to find the less complex projects which may benefit from my "expertise".

+What I hope to achieve with this page, I am not so sure myself.
+Sometimes there will be a devlog for a project which I start but abandon in a month while other times, there might be my opinions on a subject I have neither any relation nor any expertise in, written in such a way to convince you that my opinion is the only one that matters and YOU ARE WRONG!!
+NO IT DOES NOT MATTER THAT YOU HAVE A PHD IN THE SUBJECT!!

+So, let's see what this evolves into, and if it can remain alive even until the end of this year!